8 Ways to Stay Healthy After Cancer

 - Stay motivated by exercising with someone.

 With the stress, treatment side effects and changes to life's routine that a cancer diagnosis can bring, it can be hard for survivors to keep weight in check.
-Still, it's an important goal that all survivors should shoot for.
-Next to not smoking, it's the single most important thing you can do to improve your health and quality of life.
+Still, maintaining a healthy weight — or at a minimum, not gaining weight — is an important goal that all survivors should shoot for.
+Next to not smoking, it’s the single most important thing you can do to improve your health and quality of life.

 - Limit time in front of the TV and computer.